 - Differentiate between questions that do and do not require evidence from the text

-There will be time to ask Dr. Fisher your questions after his presentation.
-All K-12 educators, reading specialists, administrators and librarians are invited to attend this live, interactive event.
+All K-12 educators, reading specialists, administrators and librarians are invited to watch this recorded event.

 About the Presenter